Thanksgiving Pet Safety: Keep Pets Calm With Smart Routines

 LectroFan Evo White Noise Machine

 Masks doorbells and guest chatter with neutral broadband sound.
-Pair it with a smart plug to auto-activate during arrivals and mealtime cues.
+Pair it with a smart plug so it activates during arrivals and mealtime cues.

 Pros